Family Medicine – Curriculum

 Electives

-Three to four months of the R3 year are electives.
-This time may be used to pursue a wide range of medical and surgical interests.
-All electives are subject to faculty approval.
-Previous electives have included a variety of subspecialty rotations, international rotations, additional rural rotations, procedural rotations, and research.
+Elective time in the R2 and R3 years may be used to pursue a wide range of medical and surgical interests.
+Electives include a variety of subspecialty rotations such as dermatology, rheumatology, transgender medicine, prison medicine, street medicine, osteopathic manipulation, and sports medicine, to name a few.
+Electives can also be international rotations, additional rural rotations, additional inpatient rotations, and procedural rotations; new electives can be designed to help residents achieve their educational goals.
 Residents on the OB track use one month in each of their R2 and R3 years for additional OB training.
 For each non-OB elective, the resident spends half of their time in their continuity clinic and half at the elective.
 The schedule is variable but is generally Monday-Friday with standard business hours and no call.

 General Surgery

-For four weeks during their R1 year, residents work with general surgeons in the community and at Sacred Heart Medical Center.
-The focus is on inpatient management of postsurgical patients, assisting in the OR, postoperative care, and outpatient surgical management.
+For two weeks during their R1 year, residents work with general surgeons in the community and at Sacred Heart Medical Center or MultiCare Deaconess Hospital.
+The focus is on preoperative assessment and management of postsurgical patients, assisting in the OR, postoperative care, and outpatient surgical management.
 The schedule is variable but is generally Monday-Friday with standard business hours and no call.

 Health Systems Management (HSM)